Akashmadhunala/week-3/README.md

 ### To run the tests:

 you don't need to run ShoppingCart.java directly.
-You only need to run App.java because it acts as the main entry point of the application.
+You only need to run App.java because it acts as the main entry point of the application.<br>
--Here's how the workflow goes:
+-Here's how the workflow goes:<br>
 App.java contains the main method, which runs the entire program.
-It interacts with the ShoppingCart.java class by calling its methods to add, remove, and display items.
+It interacts with the ShoppingCart.java class by calling its methods to add, remove, and display items.<br>
 ShoppingCart.java is a class that contains the logic for adding, removing, and managing the shopping cart items.
 It's used internally by App.java.
-So, when you run App.java, it will automatically call the relevant methods from ShoppingCart.java.
+So, when you run App.java, it will automatically call the relevant methods from ShoppingCart.java.<br>

-If you haven't installed JUnit 5, you can add it using Maven or include JUnit JAR files in your project.
+If you haven't installed JUnit 5, you can add it using Maven or include JUnit JAR files in your project.<br>
-If you have JUnit installed, run the tests by executing the following command:
+If you have JUnit installed, run the tests by executing the following command:<br>

 -bash
   mvn test